User-Shabab/2024-GCSE-Revision/All/Biology paper2.md

 Carrier molecules bring specific amino acids to add to the growing protein chain in the correct order.
 When the protein chain is complete it folds up to form a unique shape.
 This unique shape enables the proteins to do their job as enzymes, hormones or forming structures in the body such as collagen.

+A template is taken from the DNA and leaves the nucleus.
+The template is used to guide protein synthesis on ribosomes located in the cytoplasm.
+Specific amino acids are delivered by carrier molecules to the protein chain, where they are added in the order shown on the template.
+Once complete, the long protein chain folds up, giving it a unique structure.
+This unique structure is essential to the protein’s function, in the form of enzymes, hormones, or structural proteins (e.g. collagen).
 ```

 ### Inherited diseases